I'm going to quote myself.

 Carbonari were 19th century freedom fighters called 'charcoal burners' perhaps because of their camouflage black face paint (carbone = coal).
 The revolutionary secret society's goals were patriotic and liberal, and they played an important role in Italy's Risorgimento.

-To make rebellious carbonara for 5 you’ll need:
+To make the real rebellious carbonara for 4 you'll need:

-500 gr (1.1 lb) spaghetti alla chitarra.
-I also make it with rigatoni or any thumb-length ribbed tube pasta
+500 g (1.1 lb) spaghetti, I also make it with rigatoni or any thumb-length, ribbed tube pasta

-200 gr (1 cup) guanciale, cubed or thinly sliced in strips
+200 g (1 cup) guanciale, cubed or thinly sliced in strips (can be substituted with unsmoked pancetta)

 1 cup Pecorino Romano (and Parmigiano), grated.
 Purists, stop shaking your head: Pecorino alone is too salty for this dish.